Endi18/Food-Recipe-Application/README.md

 `IngredientsAdapter` is responsible for binding data to the views in each item of the RecyclerView.

-The `IngredientsAdapter` class extends `RecyclerView.Adapter<IngredientsViewHolder> and takes a context and a list of `ExtendedIngredient` objects as parameters in its constructor.
+The `IngredientsAdapter` class extends `RecyclerView.Adapter<IngredientsViewHolder>` and takes a context and a list of `ExtendedIngredient` objects as parameters in its constructor.

 The `onCreateViewHolder` method is overridden to inflate the layout for each item of the `RecyclerView`.
 It inflates the `list_meal_ingredients` layout using the LayoutInflater and returns an instance of `IngredientsViewHolder` that holds the inflated views.

 The `onBindViewHolder` method is overridden to bind the data to the views in each item.
 It gets the current `ExtendedIngredient` object from the list based on the current position and sets the appropriate data to the views in the `IngredientsViewHolder`.

 The `getItemCount` method returns the number of items in the list, which determines the number of items in the `RecyclerView`.

 The `IngredientsViewHolder` class is a ViewHolder that holds the views for each item in the `RecyclerView`.
 It initializes the views (e.g., textView_ingredients_quantity, textView_ingredients_name, imageView_ingredients) in its constructor.

-This adapter class is used to populate a `RecyclerView` with a list of `ExtendedIngredient` objects, setting the appropriate data to each view in the item layout (list_meal_ingredients).
+This adapter class is used to populate a `RecyclerView` with a list of `ExtendedIngredient` objects, setting the appropriate data to each view in the item layout (`list_meal_ingredients`).
 It uses `Picasso` library to load images into the imageView_ingredients using the URL provided in the `ExtendedIngredient` object.

 #### InstructionsAdapter
 ##### _Author: Endi Triço_

-The code you provided is an adapter class (InstructionsAdapter) for a RecyclerView.
-It is responsible for binding data to the views in each item of the RecyclerView.
+The `InstructionsAdapter` is responsible for binding data to the views in each item of the RecyclerView.

 The `InstructionsAdapter` class extends `RecyclerView.Adapter<InstructionsViewHolder>` and takes a context and a list of `InstructionsResponse` objects as parameters in its constructor.#

 The `onCreateViewHolder` method is overridden to inflate the layout for each item of the `RecyclerView`.
 It inflates the `list_instructions` layout using the LayoutInflater and returns an instance of `InstructionsViewHolder` that holds the inflated views.

 The `onBindViewHolder` method is overridden to bind the data to the views in each item.
 It gets the current `InstructionsResponse` object from the list based on the current position.
 It sets up a LinearLayoutManager for the recycler_instruction_steps `RecyclerView`, and creates an instance of `InstructionStepAdapter` to populate the steps in the `RecyclerView`.

 The `getItemCount` method returns the number of items in the list, which determines the number of items in the `RecyclerView`.

 The `InstructionsViewHolder` class is a ViewHolder that holds the views for each item in the `RecyclerView`.
 It initializes the views (e.g., recycler_instruction_steps) in its constructor.